-Jacob is an Unmanned Aerial Vehicle (UAV) pilot and Natural Resource Specialist for the Grady Lab at Northern Arizona University and EcoCulture.
+Jacob is an Unmanned Aircraft Systems (UAS) pilot and Natural Resource Specialist for the Grady Lab at Northern Arizona University and Ecoculture.
 He currently helps manage the Lower Salt River Restoration Project and Green Drone AZ.
 Jacob holds a B.S. in Natural Resource Ecology from Arizona State University.
 He previously worked for the USDA Forest Service, Tonto National Forest, as a rangeland technician, and for a consulting firm where he focused in environmental investigation and remediation.
 Jacob helps manage field work by providing oversight of invasive species removal, herbicide treatment and replanting efforts.
 He is excited to bring new technologies to an otherwise primitive field of work.
-Jacob looks forward to expanding his UAV and remote sensing skills as they relate to natural resource management.
+Jacob looks forward to expanding his UAS and remote sensing skills as they relate to natural resource management.

 Rebecca Davidson is the Director of the Southwest Region Field Program at the National Forest Foundation (NFF), where she oversees conservation efforts in Arizona and New Mexico.
 She has over 20 years of experience working on natural resource issues, also having worked on water protection issues at the Salt River Project and in wildlife conservation programs at the Arizona Game and Fish Department.
 At NFF, Rebecca helped develop and implement the Northern Arizona Forest Fund, which is now being cited as a unique model for innovative watershed investment funding mechanisms.
 Rebecca has a Bachelor of Science in Environmental Science from Northern Arizona University, and a Masters in Environmental Law and Policy from Vermont Law School.